zebreus/distributed-universal-stateless-buildsystem/README.md

 Every version of a resource that takes inputs has an id that is solely based on the input version ids and its resource id.

 ### Resource id
 Every resource has an id, that should be unique from all other resource ids.
 A resource with the same id always has the same inputs and will always produce the same output from the same inputs.
 The resource id could be a hash of the resource entry.
 For now it is assumed, that this is true and every resource is reproducible.
+The same resource name always has to have the same resource id.
 #### Problems
 A resource will probably produce different output, while its resource entry stays unchanged, if the external task script changes.
 ##### Solution
 For now I just pretend, that this problem does not exist, as it is probably impossible to solve, because it boils down to requiring 100% reproducible builds.
 Even it is managed to provide the exact same environment every time, there could still be race conditions or random numbers or time messing up the reproducibility.
 What could be done is to create some mechanism to determine, whether a resource is probably reproducible.
 Also it could be required to supply all needed scripts in the input resources.

+### Resource name
+The resource name provides easy identification of a resource.
+Every resource with the same name has to have the same resource id.

 ### Tasks
 While the resource configuration defines the data structure, on which things are done, the task specifies what is done.
 At the current stage, the plan is to let this be quite loosly defined and basically boil down to execute a command on the host computer.
 So it could be possible to do quite lowlevel and absolutly not stateless things, like compiling directly on the host.
 While this is possible, it is not how it is intended to be done.
 There will be template task configurations, that for example, start a container with the resource configuration as the rootfs and execute a custom command in the container.
 It is also planned, to create a template, that starts a container in a virtual machine, so you can even define things like cpu architecture in the configuration.